This site uses affiliate links and I may earn a commission at no extra cost to you.

-This Watermelon Cooler is the quintessential summer thirst quencher!
-A cool and refreshing beverage that is done in a jiffy and requires 4 basic ingredients only.
+This watermelon cooler is the quintessential summer thirst-quencher!
+A cool and refreshing beverage from 4 basic ingredients, ready in a few minutes.
 Who needs those fancy, designer drinks, when you can make this awesome drink at home with so much less?

 watermelon cooler in tall glass cup with sliced watermelon and more cups of watermelon cooler in a white background